Satellite-im/testing-uplink/docs/ARIA_LABELS.md

 #### Selectors declarations

 As you can see, three objects are declared as constants containing the UI Selectors definition.
-One for standard selectors, which includes the selector definitions that are the same for Windows and MacOS.
-One named SELECTORS_MACOS contains the selector definitions used only to locate MacOS elements (usually starting with "~" and the accessibility ID/aria-label of the element).
+One for standard selectors, which includes the selector definitions that are the same for Windows and macOS.
+One named SELECTORS_MACOS contains the selector definitions used only to locate macOS elements (usually starting with "~" and the accessibility ID/aria-label of the element).
 Finally, one named SELECTORS_WINDOWS contains the selector definitions used only to locate Windows UI elements (usually starting with '\[name="ARIA_LABEL"]').
 The code determines the current operating system (currentOS) based on the driver and constants imported at the beginning.
 It selects different UI element selectors (SELECTORS) based on the operating system.
 It uses these selectors later to interact with UI elements.

 #### Screen object Class declaration